Florida snake hunt sparks 'python fever'

 Homestead, Florida (CNN)Donna Kalil couldn't hear a python slithering in the grass with the wind blowing.
 But spotting a tunnel-shaped snake trail, she disappeared into the cattails hunting for one.

-The South Florida resident carried a stick.
+The Kendall, Florida, resident carried a stick.
 A knife and 9 mm handgun were attached to her belt.

 A real estate investor-turned-amateur python hunter, she spotted a ribbon snake clinging to a leaf.
 She hoped it was a harbinger of success in her quest to find a Burmese python in the Florida Everglades.